ZenoRobotics/CUDA_C_and_GPU/README.md

 # Signup Instructions
-Information about signing up for the 5hr courses I offer (The Zeno Institute of Robotics and Artificial Intelligence), which cost $60 each, is as follows:
+Information about signing up for the 5hr courses I offer (The Zeno Institute of Robotics and Artificial Intelligence), is as follows:

-Payment currently is through Venmo, PayPal, Zelle, or Cash app.
-I’m working on getting my website up so payments in the future can be made there.
-But, for now, please contact me for payment details for the above mentioned methods.
+You can purchase some of these courses through the [ZenoRobotcs.com](https://www.zenorobotics.com/courses) website.
+Other payment option is through Venmo, PayPal, Zelle, or Cash app.
+There is a $5/course savings for using Zelle.
+Please contact me for payment details for non-website methods.

 Once you pay, I will send you a link to the booking calendar where you can setup your times.